tmfarrell/tmfarrell.github.io/_posts/2022-04-26-product_analytics_from_scratch.md

 #### Improve

 In contrast to the prior step, the purpose of this step is to understand relationships between metrics, rather than examining them in isolation.
 Specifically, the goal is to understand how leading (or upstream) metrics impact lagging (or downstream) metrics.
-For example, the data product team might implement a dashboard visualizing both weekly video visitors and daily journal visitors to get a sense whether there is a correlation between the two measures.
+For example, the data product team might implement a dashboard visualizing both weekly and daily visitors to get a sense whether there is a correlation between the two metrics.

 <img src="/assets/img/improve_1.png"
      style="display: block; margin-left: auto; margin-right: auto; width: 55%;" />

-This functionality can be used to understand what leading indicators are the best predictors of remission rates, the most important lagging indicator.
+This functionality can be used to understand what leading indicators are the best predictors of revenue, the most important lagging indicator.
 If no current metrics serve this function, then additional metrics should be developed and tested in subsequent iterations.

-When a company and product team get to a certain level of maturity, another important aspect to this stage is experimentation, or A/B testing.
+When a company and product team get to a certain level of maturity, another important aspect to this stage is experimentation, or oftentimes called A/B testing.
 The idea is to understand how updating the product UI/ UX might influence certain metrics.
 Experimentation is a nuanced process that requires coordination between product, analytics and data science teams.
 There are modern tools that can simplify the process a bit (e.g. Amplitude Experiment[[14]](https://amplitude.com/amplitude-experimenthttps://hightouch.io/blog/reverse-etl/)), but in general experimentation requires a large amount of cross-coordination.

 <img src="/assets/img/improve_2.png"
      style="display: block; margin-left: auto; margin-right: auto; width: 65%;" />